 His path mirrors that of many Princeton student athletes who have taken up varsity sports after their first-year orientation.
 While these athletes may not be at the caliber of their recruited peers, they fill a crucial niche in the locker room — adding depth to the rosters of Princeton’s 38 varsity sports teams.

-Around 18 percent of Princeton students were recruited as athletes, which is substantially more than peer institutions like Harvard at 11 percent, Stanford at 12 percent, and Brown at 13 percent.
-However, many of the other 80 percent or so of students have backgrounds playing sports.
+Around 18 percent of Princeton students play a Varsity sport, which is substantially more than peer institutions like Harvard at 11 percent, Stanford at 12 percent, and Brown at 13 percent.
+However, this figure includes walk-ons like those that are profiled here, and many of the other 80 percent or so of students have backgrounds playing sports.
 According to the 2027 Daily Princetonian Frosh Survey, 52.5 percent of incoming first-years took part in varsity athletics in high school.

 No matter the sport, having competed at a high level in high school is a requirement to walk on.
 For example, the Princeton men’s swim and dive recruited vs. walk-on consideration is just 0.4 seconds apart in the 50 freestyle, roughly the same as the range across the Olympic finals this year.